Deep Face Recognition: A Survey: Face databases and Evaluation Protocols

 \textbf{Depth v.s. breadth.} These large training sets are expanded from depth or breadth.
 VGGface2 provides a large-scale training dataset of depth, which have limited number of subjects but many images for each subjects.
-The depth of dataset enforces the trained model to address a wide range intra-class variations, such as lighting, age, and pose; In contrast, MS-Celeb-1M and Mageface (Challenge 2) offers large-scale training datasets of breadth, which contains many subject but limited images for each subjects.
+The depth of dataset enforces the trained model to address a wide range intra-class variations, such as lighting, age, and pose.
+In contrast, MS-Celeb-1M and Mageface (Challenge 2) offers large-scale training datasets of breadth, which contains many subject but limited images for each subjects.
 The breadth of dataset ensures the trained model to cover the sufficiently variable appearance of various people.
-Cao et al. \cite{cao2017vggface2} conducted a systematic studies on model training using VGGface2 and MS-Celeb-1M, and found an optimal model by first training on MS-Celeb-1M (breadth) and then fine-tuning on VGGface2 (depth).
+Cao et al. \cite{cao2018vggface2} conducted a systematic studies on model training using VGGface2 and MS-Celeb-1M, and found an optimal model by first training on MS-Celeb-1M (breadth) and then fine-tuning on VGGface2 (depth).

 \textbf{Long tail distribution.} The utilization of long tail distribution is different among datasets.
-For example, in challenge 2 of MS-Celeb-1M, the novel set specially uses the tailed data to study low-shot learning; central part of the distribution is used by the challenge 1 of MS-Celeb-1M and images' number is approximately limited to 100 for each celebrity; VGGface and VGGface2 only use the head part to construct deep databases; Megaface utilizes the whole distribution to contain as many images as possible, the minimal number of images is 3 per person and the maximum is 2469.
+For example, in Challenge 2 of MS-Celeb-1M, the novel set specially uses the tailed data to study low-shot learning; central part of the long tail distribution is used by the Challenge 1 of MS-Celeb-1M and images' number is approximately limited to 100 for each celebrity; VGGface and VGGface2 only use the head part to construct deep databases; Megaface utilizes the whole distribution to contain as many images as possible, the minimal number of images is 3 per person and the maximum is 2469.

-\textbf{Data engineering.} Several popular benchmarks, such as LFW unrestricted protocol, Megaface Challenge 1, MS-Celeb-1M Challenge 1\&2, explicitly encourage researchers to collect and clean a large-scale data set for enhancing deep neural network capability.
+\textbf{Data engineering.} Several popular benchmarks, such as LFW unrestricted protocol, Megaface Challenge 1, MS-Celeb-1M Challenge 1\&2, explicitly encourage researchers to collect and clean a large-scale data set for enhancing the capability of deep neural network.
 Although data engineering is a valuable problem to computer vision researchers, this protocol is more incline to the industry participants.
 As evidence, the leaderboards of these experiments are mostly occupied by the companies holding invincible hardwares and data scales.
-This phenomenon may not be beneficial for developments of new model in academic community.
+This phenomenon may not be beneficial for developments of new models in academic community.